tongqingwu/poker/README.md

 7. During game start playing time, user remove the card from own page.

 ## Design
+-
-1. Each player have hand of cards with order.
+- Each player have hand of cards with order.

+## Setup
+- Node need to be installed.
+- Express for node as well